There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Bad credit car finance is designed for people who’ve had trouble with credit in the past.
 Maybe you’ve missed payments, defaulted on a loan, or your credit score just isn’t where you’d like it to be.

 It doesn’t mean you’re stuck forever.
-It simply means lenders will look at your application more carefully because they see it as higher risk.
+It simply means finance partners will look at your application more carefully because they see it as higher risk.

-Instead of rejecting you outright, specialist lenders and brokers take a broader view.
+Instead of rejecting you outright, specialist finance partners and brokers take a broader view.
 They’ll consider your income, financial history, and overall affordability, not just your credit score.

 Think of it this way: it’s not a different kind of loan, it’s just a different way of assessing risk.